-The was a big date for the pioneers and early stars of the National Hockey League.
+This was a significant date for the pioneers and early stars of the National Hockey League.
 Jan.
 14 stood out for a legend in Boston and a pair of all-time great goaltenders.
 This has also been a pretty good date behind the bench in the Windy City.
-Let’s begin our daily trip through time and look back at all the best memories from this date.
+So, let’s begin our daily trip through time and look back at all the best memories from this date.

 Early NHL Milestones

-Alex Connell recorded his 66th career shutout, on Jan.
+Alex Connell recorded his 66th career shutout on Jan.
 14, 1932, to lead the Detroit Falcons to a 2-0 win over the Chicago Blackhawks.
 This tied him with George Hainsworth for the most shutouts in NHL history.
-Exactly five years later, Connell recorded his 199th and final NHL victory when the Montreal Maroons won 7-3 over the Blackhawks.
+Five years later, Connell recorded his 199th and final NHL victory when the Montreal Maroons won 7-3 over the Blackhawks.